Naikoon - Agate Beach and Misty Meadows Provincial Park

 The climate here is mild, moderated by moist Pacific air throughout the year.
 Cool, rainy, or foggy weather and high winds can occur at any time; campers and hikers should always be equipped with warm clothing and wet-weather gear.

 - Naikoon Park is bordered by a hundred kilometres of expansive beach, attracting thousands of park visitors each summer – hikers, beach walkers, fishers, cyclists and motorized vehicle users.
 In recent years, motorized traffic has been on the rise, increasing the potential for damage to Naikoon Park’s sensitive ecosystems and cultural sites.
 To respect the environment and other visitors, keep the following guidelines in mind as you travel the Park.

-- Avoid travelling on Rose Spit Ecological Reserve.
+- Motorized vehicles on Rose Spit Ecological Reserve are prohibited.
 Rose Spit supports an endangered plant community and is critical habitat for many local and migratory bird species.

 - Avoid travelling on the sand dunes as disturbance can lead to loss of plant life, increased erosion, exposure and damage to cultural sites.
 Tire tracks and repeated foot traffic through the sand dunes cause extensive environmental damage.
 The root systems of plants are broken and wind causes erosion.
 Once the stabilizing grasses are damaged, the wind continues to shift the dunes, burying the forest, trails, and camping spots.